LandonJHarr37/30_day_challenge_harrison/README.md

 30 day python challenge for beginners, to help me learn about python.
+From Oren Cohen (https://thegeekwriter.gumroad.com/l/lzyzw)

 (Day 1: introduce myself to the discord.)<br>
 (Day 2: download python.
 I had some trouble, I had to delete and redownload python.) <br>